lama7/blogtool/doc/source/usage.rst

 This assumes the ``POSTID`` of the post to edit is 12345.
 The retrieve option will list blog post titles along with the ID to use for this command.
 The resulting post file will contain an appropriately filled out header and the post text will be formatted using markdown_ syntax.
+Without the shell redirection, it will just spill the post text to the standard output.

 To upload a picture::